July 1, 2025

 Artist statements are like the grant application cover letter.
 They are both an introduction to you and your project as well as a way to craft a persuasive narrative.
 In your statement, introduce you and your background and then outline your project, the inspiration behind it, and how you plan to accomplish your project.
 Artist statements are usually 1-2 pages.

 Film treatments are an integral part of selling your film and serve as a persuasive summary used to market your film.
-In 1-2 pages, your pitch should outline your film plot, story beats, and key sequences while also communicating the film’s tone.
+In 1-2 pages, your pitch should outline your film plot, story beats, and key sequences while also communicating the film’s themes and tone.

-Luckily with your film treatment, it can be used across all of your different film grant applications.
+Luckily with your film treatment, it can usually be used across all of your different film grant applications.

 Production budgets will be key to succeeding with these film grant opportunities.
 These organizations want to support filmmakers, but they also want to ensure that the funding is going to responsible use.